mauricio/mauricio.github.com/_posts/2011-01-13-full-text-search-in-in-rails-with-sunspot-and-solr.md

 Now let’s take a look at the ProductsController to see how we perform the search:

 <h4>Listing 4 – products_controller.rb</h4>
-<pre class="brush:ruby">class ProductsController &lt; ApplicationController
+{% highlight ruby %}class ProductsController &lt; ApplicationController

   def index
     @products = if params[:q].blank?